-Fire extinguisher(s).

-Spare electrical fuses (unless equipped with circuit breakers).

-Warning devices for parked vehicles (for example, three reflective warning triangles or 6 fusees or 3 liquid burning flares).
+- Fire extinguisher(s). - Spare electrical fuses (unless equipped with circuit breakers). - Warning devices for parked vehicles (for example, three reflective warning triangles, six fusees or three liquid burning flares).

 Cargo (Trucks).
 You must make sure the truck is not overloaded and the cargo is balanced and secured before each trip.
 If the cargo contains hazardous materials, you must inspect for proper papers and placarding.